Geeta and Sanjay Chopra kidnapping case: Confessions

 On 22 September, Ranga made a voluntary confession which was recorded by a metropolitan magistrate, but the statement was later retracted on 20 November.
 On 19 October, Billa gave a similar confession, but retracted it on 27 October.
+Both confessions included accounts of rape.
+Billa was noted to be "having sadistic pleasure while recalling the situation" as he had "started laughing after describing the ghastly killing of Sanjay".
 The confessions were later held to be independent as they had been kept in non-adjoining cells.

 Evidence

-The hair found in the car and on the body of the boy matched that of Ranga.
+The hair found in the car and on Sanjay's body matched that of Ranga.
 His fingerprints were found in the car.
 The bloodstains on his shirt belonged to blood group AB, which was a match with the siblings.
-Billa's hair was found on the body of the girl, and blood matching his blood group A was found in the car.
+Billa's hair was found on the body of Geeta, and blood matching his blood group A was found in the car.
 Blood of group AB was found on his clothes.
 The signature at the Willingdon Hospital matched that of Billa.
 The skiagrams of the skulls matched.

+Geeta's body was in an advanced stage of decomposition at the point of her autopsy.
+Although this made it difficult to ascertain penetration, there was no doubt that she was stripped naked.
+When she left her house, she was wearing her brassiere and underwear.
+Geeta's dead body did not have these undergarments.
+In these circumstances, the court found that the initial retracted confessions on rape were, beyond a reasonable doubt, true.

+The court did not ascertain whether it was Ranga or Billa who conducted the physical act of the murder(s) as the accounts they were relying on were only those of the two criminals themselves, which had been repeatedly found to be false.
+The court found the matter of determining the same of no particular significance.